vshn/k8ify/README.md

 ### Labels

 `k8ify` supports configuring services by using compose labels.
+All labels are optional.

+#### General

 | Label  | Effect  |
 | ------ | ------- |